Tip Line Icon Community Policing

 The Haverford Township Police Department Community Policing Unit and the Juvenile Investigator were responsible for the majority of the education and investigation of juvenile matters.
 The unit is under the Detective Division Commander Lt Kelly.
-The Unit is staffed by Detective Michael Flynn.
+The Unit is staffed by Detective David Vernacchio.
 Detective Dennis Donnelly oversees and assists with Juvenile Investigations as a secondary assignment.

 The community policing mission is to provide information to the public so it can be informed of current crime trends and have a basic understanding of how to reduce their risk of victimization.
 Officer Flynn is a Certified Crime Prevention Specialist and is tasked with instructing citizens of the township, adults and school aged children, in methods and strategies to reduce victimization.
 Crime prevention officers work closely with the residential, commercial and industrial communities to develop strategies that promote proactive community problem solving and crime prevention.